-The Project involves the construction of a new 1.1-mile 138kV line extension that will be connected to an existing 138kV line and to a new substation (the new substation is a separate project).
-The Project footprint totaling 5.3 acres is defined as the direct APE.
-The direct APE is level and situated adjacent to an existing road and transmission line ROW (Photographs 3 to 6).
+The Project involves the construction of a new one-mile 138kV line extension that will be connected to an existing 138kV line and to a new substation (the new substation is a separate project).
+The Project footprint totaling 4.8 acres is defined as the direct APE.
+The direct APE is level and situated within an existing road ROW (Photographs 2 to 5).
 The indirect APE includes a 0.5-mile buffer around the direct APE.

 The background records check did not document any known cultural resources within the Project APE.
 A review of historic-era mapping indicates that Miami County, especially Monroe Township, contained a low frequency of prehistoric sites and none of those were within the vicinity of the Project APE.
-Historically, the Project area was rural with a few structures located to the west of Peters Road and north of Ginghamsburg Frederick Road.
-These structures are no longer extant with the exception of one church dating to 1948 (see Photograph 1).
-There was another residence dating to 1969 that was evaluated as part of the new substation project by Haag et al. (2021).
-This residence was recommended as not eligible for listing in the NRHP.
+Historically, the Project area was rural with a few structures located to the east of Bard Road and north of Ginghamsburg Frederick Road.
+The residence north of Ginghamsburg Frederick Road was evaluated as part of the new substation project by Haag et al. (2021) and was recommended as not eligible for listing in the NRHP.
 Please note that Haag et al. (2021) is still in review by the OHPO.

-The Project APE is considered to contain a low to moderate probability of identifying historic properties, based on the following:
+The Project APE is considered to contain a low probability of identifying historic properties, based on the following: